ISimangaliso Marine Protected Area: Sandy beaches and sedimentary bottoms

 Sedimentary bottoms at first glance appear to be fairly barren areas, as they lack the stability to support many of the spectacular reef based species, and the variety of large organisms is relatively low.
 The sediment is continually being moved around by wave action, to a greater or lesser degree depending on weather conditions and exposure of the area.
 This means that sessile organisms must be specifically adapted to areas of relatively loose substrate to thrive in them, and the variety of species found on a sandy or gravel bottom will depend on all these factors.
 Sedimentary bottoms have one important compensation for their instability, animals can burrow into the sediment and move up and down within its layers, which can provide feeding opportunities and protection from predation.
 Other species can dig themselves holes in which to shelter, or may feed by filtering water drawn through the tunnel, or by extending body parts adapted to this function into the water above the sand.

 The open sea

 Submarine canyons

 There are several submarine canyons along the edge of the continental shelf.
-These occasioanally deflect deeper, colder, water to the shallower reef areas, where it mixes with the upper layers and has an overall cooling effect, which is thought may affect susceptibility to coral bleaching.
+These occasionally deflect deeper, colder, water to the shallower reef areas, where it mixes with the upper layers and has an overall cooling effect, which is thought may affect susceptibility to coral bleaching.
 These canyons are known to support a resident population of coelacanths at a relatively shallow depth compared to most other populations, and the coelacanths are known to require relatively cold, well oxygenated water.